Analyzing and improving modern Zelda UI and visually adapting it for a space fantasy installment.

 Ability Wheel

 To begin with, I took the advice from the Expert Review and began with Card Sorting for the abilities.
+The results were mostly inline with my expectations with slight individual variations.

 Sketches